alizadina/mediumish/_posts/2024-08-01-real-time-data-prime-time.md

     F --> G[Kafka Sink]
 </div>

-Streaming databases are designed to handle continuous streams of data with a focus on real-time storage, querying, and processing.
-Unlike stream processing frameworks that provide granular control over data flow and transformations, streaming databases emphasize storage and a query interface as their primary functionalities.
-This allows users to run complex queries on the data as it flows through the system, often combining both historical and real-time data in their analyses.

-For example, the Timely Dataflow Model, based on NAIAD, emphasizes the coordination of data processing across distributed systems.
+Streaming databases and stream processing systems do very similar things.
+One would be inclined to think that streaming databases as syntactic sugar on top of stream processing systems, however this would be very inaccurate.
+Streaming databases are much more akin to databases, take on state (and persistence) as a first class concern, while completely insulating users from low level APIs used for managing dataflow.
+For instance, the Timely Dataflow Model, based on NAIAD, emphasizes the coordination of data processing across distributed systems.
 It introduces the concept of epochs and progress tracking, enabling efficient and scalable data processing.
 The timely dataflow model supports both cyclic and acyclic data flows, making it versatile for various streaming applications.
+This is starkly in contrast to DAG based topologies common in stream processing systems.
+Streaming databases have very solid fundamentals and could easily become relevant for 80% of stream processing use-cases without the complexity of large systems like Flink, Spark (or even libraries like KStreams for that matter).

 TL/DR